-This article was originally published on the Access+ portal for ByrdAdatto Access+ members in April of 2020.
+This article was originally published in April 2020 on the Access+ portal for ByrdAdatto Access+ members.
 As we enter the July 4th weekend to celebrate the birth of the United States of America, we wanted to highlight one of its patriots, Ryan “Birdman” Parrot, former Navy SEAL and founder of Sons of the Flag.
 Enjoy this free access.

 What began as a mission to understand why burn care seemed to take a second seat to other care in hospitals turned into a calling to fix it.
 A burn survivor himself, Parrot’s nickname isn’t just an offshoot of his last name.
 During his first deployment to Iraq in 2005 Parrot’s Humvee was hit an IED, ejecting him from the turret and into the sky.
 “I was a big fireball, straight up, and because I went flying, I got the nickname Birdman,” he says.

 While Birdman suffered first- and second-degree burns, his fellow teammates, locked inside the Humvee, weren’t quite as lucky.
 “Everybody inside was severely burned,” he says.
 But their story was one of survival.
 “We all lived and every single one of us continued to fight.”
 Birdman’s fight, in fact, continued long after his eight years in the service concluded.
 His new battlefield, burn units, his battle objective, to make burn care more a priority.

 For Birdman, this path became clear in 2011 while living in Dallas.
 There he met a fellow vet who was severely disfigured by burns from an IED explosion during deployment.
 “He spent the rest of his military career in the hospital’s burn unit,” Birdman says of the Army Captain, Ranger and West Point grad.
 “My burns were so superficial and his were so deep, I had to ask questions.”